google/kctf/docs/dns.md

 # DNS Support
-If you point a domain or subdomain to Google Cloud DNS as an NS record, kCTF will create a DNS zone that maps the challenge to your challenge's IP address.
+If you point a domain or subdomain to Google Cloud DNS as an NS record, kCTF creates a DNS zone that maps the challenge to your challenge's IP address.

 Follow these steps: